 In the days and weeks after her accident, Merri Kaye needed blood transfusions to replace the blood she lost and help her survive.
 Donated blood was vital in her recovery process, as was her medical care team, the support of her family, and her determination and positivity.
 Merri Kaye set short-term goals for herself throughout recovery, such as attending her kids’ sporting events and her son’s high school graduation.
 “I knew if I could get to them, I would be okay.
 I had to meet those goals in order to get where I wanted to be.”

 After a year of rehabilitation, Merri Kaye deemed herself back to normal.
 “Everyone always asks me how she is doing,” said Kaitlin.
 “I’m like, ‘Great!’
 She’s a miracle, full recovery.
 It’s just awesome!”

 Nebraska Community Blood Bank supplies blood to the Bryan Health system, including Merri Kaye’s local hospital, Crete Area Medical Center.
 Patients at more than 20 hospitals in Nebraska and western Iowa rely on NCBB blood donors to help ensure a stable blood supply is available.
-Schedule your blood donation today to support Nebraskans like Merri Kaye and her family.
-Give where the heart is.

 You can watch more of Merri Kaye’s story here, when she was honored at Bryan Health’s 2016 Tribute to Trauma Champions Event